Annual Salary

 Your working environment may be physically and emotionally demanding.

-You can get into this career through:
+You can get into this job through:

 You'll usually need:

-If you're a qualified and experienced healthcare professional, like a nurse or midwife, you may be able to apply to become a physician associate.
-You'll need to take a postgraduate qualification in physician associate studies to do this.
+If you're a registered healthcare professional, like a nurse or midwife, you might be able to apply to become a physician associate.

 You'll need to:

-When applying for courses and jobs, you'll be expected to have an understanding of how NHS values apply in your work.
+When applying for courses and jobs, you'll be expected to have an understanding of how the NHS values apply in your work.

-As an experienced physician associate you may be able to move into management, medical teaching or research.
-Many physician associates work in general practice or emergency care, though it could be possible to specialise in a specific clinical area like paediatric care or mental health.
+As an experienced physician associate you might be able to move into management, medical teaching or research.

 You'll need: